I’ve been teaching in China for nearly six years and in that time I’ve met a great many fellow expat teachers from all over the world.

 To ask someone to resign from their job, leave their family and friends and to go to an unfamiliar country where they don’t speak the language and don’t know anyone, is a big ask.

-Apart from students majoring in English, some Chinese teachers and English Corner attendees, you’ll be hard-pressed to find fluent English speakers in China.
+Apart from students majoring in English and a few local teachers at your school in China, you’ll be hard-pressed to find fluent English speakers in China.

 Although some foreigners in China eventually become fluent in Mandarin after years of study, it’s safe to say that most English teachers are only at the level of survival Chinese.